 Microsoft products are truly amazing tools for management consultants who need to do data analysis and make a presentation before clients.
-And Microsoft Excel is no doubt one the most important tools for management consultants.
-Today I’d like to share with you about the top Excel functions or features for those who work in consult industry.
+And Microsoft Excel is no doubt one of the most important tools for management consultants.
+Today I’d like to share with you the top Excel functions or features for those who work in consult industry.

 Generally, there are two parts in this article.
 The first part will focus on Excel function while the second part is mainly for useful features.